alstampe/Capstone---NLP-project/capstone report template.md

 Diving into NLP has been challenging yet satisfying as this is not a redo of projects but new skills and learnings.

-This is not a straight forward-technique but an area where any project will be a series of crossroads where choices must be made of methods, algorithms and so on.
+This is not a straight-forward technique but an area where any project will be a series of crossroads where choices must be made of methods, algorithms and so on.
 Iterations is neccessary, and as metioned earlier there will be separate lanes for the individual questions.

 Topic extraction is the problem I am most eager to try out internally.
 This is the part of the project where there is the most room for improvement, if looking at the results.
 Yes, the topics suggested are ok, but the precision and presentetation can be better.